-How It Works (Middle School)
+How It Works

 Working with Your Teacher

-While online lessons can usually be completed at any time of day, students will be required to attend live Class Connect sessions with their teacher(s) based on the student’s individual needs.
-During Class Connect sessions, students will receive direct instruction from teachers and have opportunities to interact with classmates.
-In addition to regular, synchronous classroom instruction, teachers may offer support or small group sessions to assist in student learning.
-Parents/Learning Coaches are encouraged to contact their child’s homeroom teacher any time they have questions or concerns.
+While online lessons can usually be completed at any time of day, students are required to attend teacher-led, direct-instruction, online synchronous Class Connect sessions.
+During Class Connects, students receive online instruction from teachers and have opportunities to interact virtually with classmates.

 Attendance is logged Monday through Friday according to a traditional school calendar; however, academic progress can be achieved during the weekends as well.
 Middle School students are expected to spend approximately 6–7 hours on schoolwork per school day.

 Email is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to emails on a daily basis.

 MOVA students must comply with all district-and-state mandated testing requirements.
 MOVA will schedule and administer all assessments.
 This is a mandatory requirement.

 Get the process started by creating a Parent Portal account or logging in to your existing account.